3dimaging/A_Real_World_Guide_for_Python_from_0_to_Advanced/README.md

 ## step 5: Building block accumulation

 Programming is like building Legos.
 You have lots of building units and use them to make a castle, car or anything you think is cool.
 But the building units are the same.
 Programming follows the same logic.
 So what's the building unit for Python programming?

+The bulding blocks are the samll functions to realize something specific.
+For example, we need to get a list of files with their absolute paths.
+We will create a simple function to realize it or you find it on Overflow.
+Write it down as your reference in the future.
+You need to come back to review it and make it better when you need it in your projects.

+A good starting point is to read a book, "Python Cookbook" and digest it and take your notes for future use.

 ## step 6: Objecte Oriented Programming